-Across the four study sites, plots that received a prescribed burn in the months immediately preceding this survey had on average a higher number of gentian pinkroot individuals per plot than those that did not receive a spring prescribed fire (FNAI 2021b).
+Across the four study sites in 2021, plots that received a prescribed burn in the months immediately preceding this survey had on average a higher number of gentian pinkroot individuals per plot than those that did not receive a spring prescribed fire (FNAI 2021b).
 While several habitat metrics that were collected such as canopy cover and herbaceous cover varied by site, their overlapping confidence intervals indicated no significant patterns, especially in terms of explaining the variability of gentian pinkroot abundance (FNAI 2021b).
-Following their initial monitoring period in 2021, FNAI plans to monitor the plots again in 2023 and 2025.
-While the conclusions that can be drawn from this initial monitoring event are limited, over time and subsequent prescribed fire applications, meaningful conclusions about annual abundance fluctuation and habitat conditions, especially as they respond to prescribed fire, will be examined (FNAI 2021b).
+FNAI plans to monitor the plots again in 2025.
+While the conclusions that can be drawn from this initial monitoring events are limited, over time and subsequent prescribed fire applications, meaningful conclusions about annual abundance fluctuation and habitat conditions, especially as they respond to prescribed fire, will be examined (FNAI 2021b and FNAI 2023a).